kormachevs/elastic-kibana/README.md

 ```
 docker compose up -d
 ```
-Your Elasticsearch node will startup now, and after a couple of seconds, you can reach it at http://localhost:9200/.
-Kibana should be running at http://localhost:5601 now.
+Your Elasticsearch node will startup now, and after a couple of seconds, you can reach it at http://IP_ADDRESS:9200/ for example http://localhost:9200.
+Kibana should be running at http://IP_ADDRESS:5601 now.
 To shut down Elasticsearch and Kibana run:
 ```
 docker compose down